-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies In-Network: 20% Coinsurance (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
-Your cost sharing for Covered items include, but are not limited to Medicare oxygen equipment wheelchairs, crutches, powered mattress systems, coverage is 20% Coinsurance diabetic supplies, hospital beds ordered by a provider for Your cost sharing will not use in the home, IV infusion pumps, speech generating change after being enrolled devices, oxygen equipment, nebulizers, and walkers. for 36 months.
+What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies In-Network: (For a definition of durable medical equipment, see In-Network: There is no Chapter 12 as well as Chapter 3, Section 7 of this Coinsurance, Copayment, or document.) deductible for oxygen Covered items include, but are not limited to: services. wheelchairs, crutches, powered mattress systems, 20% Coinsurance for all other diabetic supplies, hospital beds ordered by a provider for DME use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask If prior to enrolling in Sonder them if they can special order it for you.
-The most recent Mind Matters (HMO C-SNP) list of suppliers is available on our website at you had made 36 months of www.sonderhealthplan.com rental payment for oxygen If you (or your provider) don't agree with Sonder Mind equipment coverage, your Matters (HMO C-SNP)'s coverage decision, you or your cost sharing in Sonder Mind provider may file an appeal.
-You can also file an appeal Matters (HMO C-SNP) is if you don't agree with your provider's decision about 20% Coinsurance. what product or brand is appropriate for your medical condition.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at www.sonderhealthplan.com If you (or your provider) don't agree with Sonder Breathe Well (HMO C-SNP) coverage decision, you or your provider may file an appeal.
+You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 7, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
+PA by your In-Network provider may be required